mayisme02/TrackyPet-gps-project/README.md

 > Tip: To ensure compatibility, use Node Version Manager (nvm) to manage Node.js versions and maintain a consistent React Native development environment.

 ### Setup React Native

+A detailed guide for multiple platforms setup can be found [in the React Native installation guide](https://reactnative.dev/docs/environment-setup)

+### Setup Project

+- Clone this repository using `git clone `.